Popular events happening around Cass in October

 2 p.m.–3 p.m. — North Park Activity Center

 Free event, pre-registration required.
-After painting pumpking, participating will have opportunity for a free hayride around North Park complex.
+After painting pumpkins, participants will have an opportunity for a free hayride around North Park complex.

 Costumes welcome.